mpaskevi/CSCW-Project/ActivityLog.md

 * Eli - Enjoys programming, some experience with C, Python and Java.
 * Krista - Enjoys design and user interfaces
 * Maryia - Experience with software development in desktop environments, enjoys design
-* Michael - Interseted in research, data analysis, writing, etc.
+* Michael - Interested in research, data analysis, writing, etc.

 Some ideas for the project were discussed:
 * Eli mentioned a Twitch based collaborative gaming project idea - perhaps scope out more for next weeks meeting.